-Further, as this legislation is being considered, it is critical to acknowledge the devastating impact of the COVID-19 pandemic on our long-term/post-acute care system, with skyrocketing costs, staffing shortages, financial losses, and again, inadequate Medicaid reimbursement.
-With 75 percent of nursing home days paid for by Medicaid, our not-for-profit and public long-term care providers cannot afford the sizeable increase in liability premiums that this legislation would trigger.
+Further, as this legislation is being considered, it is critical to acknowledge the devastating impact of the COVID-19 pandemic on our long-term/post-acute care system, with skyrocketing costs, staffing challenges, pandemic-related financial losses, and again, with no inflation-adjusted updates to Medicaid rates since 2007.
+Our not-for-profit and public long-term care providers are properly pouring all of their resources into staff, staffing agencies, personal protective equipment, infection control, testing, vaccination, and more.
+They cannot afford the sizeable increase in liability premiums that this legislation would trigger.
 It is simply untenable and will only drive more mission-driven health care providers out of operation, further limiting access to high-quality, non-profit long-term care services for those individuals who need it most.

-Since 2021, New York has been in a declared health care workforce emergency.
+For over a year, New York has been in a declared health care workforce crisis.
 The already high liability costs and litigious environment of New York State are discouraging health care professionals from pursuing careers in New York.
 Shortages of health care professionals are already creating gaps in access to care.
 In aging services, there are few geriatricians, at a time when we need more people specializing in working with older adults.
 The state should avoid implementing new policies that further threaten access to critical services when the aging population is growing.